-The program is designed for students who transfer in at least 60 credits, and may be combined with the California Multiple Subject English Learner (MSEL) Teaching Credential.
+The program is designed for students who transfer in at least 60 credits.

 - May be completed in as little as two years.

 - Online students must complete supervised fieldwork on ground, and may complete such fieldwork locally upon approval of the site, the supervisor, and the college.

 - To transfer into the online B.A. program, students must have a minimum of 60 credits from a regionally accredited 2- or 4-year college or university.

 - Pacific Oaks' Credit for Learning from Experience option allows students in this program to accelerate their progress toward a bachelor's degree and entry into a master's program by earning undergraduate credit for experience they have gained in the workplace.